 - Phase 2 will consist of up to 8 weeks in a selected global site with NIH-funded mental health research.

-Postdoctoral Fellowship – 1 year
+Postdoctoral Program – 1 year

 - Engage in writing publications using study data and proposal development to explore new opportunities related to HIV/AIDS or global mental health disparities